JeanMax/sh2/README.md

 * norme
 * handle some more signals : ctrl-z (SIGTSTP, suspend)... stty -a for more infos
-* memory leaks in cd, setenv, unsetenv, space_error... probably some more
+* memory unsetenv?, space_error, various redirect... probably some more
 * > and >> : weird behaviour with echo -> WHAT??!
 * handle "space errors" : "ls>1>2" -> "ls > 1 > 2"
 * handle "~/..."